 Quest.
 Issues in Contemporary Jewish History is an open acces scholarly journal published twice a year and dedicated to the history of the Jewish experience, in all its manifestations from the 18th century up until today.
 It adheres to the BOAI statement; all materials are published under a Creative Commons Attribution 4.0 International License.
 Submissions are free, with no fees or APCs (Article Processing Charges) to be paid by prospective authors.

-Quest publishes essays and articles on different aspects of Jewish history, reviews of published works and debates on important contributions to scholarship.
+Quest publishes research articles on different aspects of Jewish history, reviews of published works and debates on important contributions to scholarship.
 Each issue is organized into three sections: Focus, Discussion and Reviews.

-The second section, Discussion, is meant to provide the reader with an in-depth and multi-faceted analysis of a recently published volume that constitutes a significant scholarly achievement.
+The second section, Discussion, is meant to provide the reader with an in-depth and multi-faceted analysis of a recently published work that constitutes a significant scholarly achievement.
+One or more scholars can be called on to offer their view on the work selected for the Discussion section of every issue.

 Finally, the Reviews section hosts various book-reviews.